qamarian-dtp/cart/README.md

 # cart
-This package/repository implements a data type that can be used to collect items around a program
+This package/repository implements a data type that can be used to collect items around a program.